 A CLT in general is an organization that is created to acquire and hold land for the benefit of developing and preserving long-term affordable housing by separating the cost of land ownership from the cost of home ownership with a 99-year ground lease and home resale formula.
 The homeowner may build equity at a pre-negotiated maximum rate (resale formula) over the tenure of the ground lease and be eligible for a property tax reduction based on the deed restriction, assuming housing market appreciation.
 The resale formula is the amount a person may sell their home for at any given point.
 The application process will establish all applicable guidelines in accordance with those described herein.
-A CLT accomplishes its purposes by separating the cost of land ownership from the cost of home ownership.
-Specifically, a CLT retains long-term ownership of land, while either selling or leasing the residential structure built or existing on the CLT-owned land in order to create or maintain affordable housing.
+A CLT accomplishes its purposes by separating the cost of land ownership of land, while either selling or leasing the residential structure built or existing on the CLT-owned land in order to create or maintain affordable housing.